 In January 2016, Blauer launched a combined SEO and AdWords campaign to drive growth in the lucrative German market.
 By optimising the German website, it saw a marked increase in traffic and AdWords activity contributed to a 30% growth.

-Germany now represents 30% of Blauer’s market and it is the combination of online and offline (Blauer can be found in 250 German stores) that has helped build this success.
+Germany now represents 30% of Blauer’s market and it is the combination of online and offline (Blauer can be found in 250 German stores) that has helped build this scalable growth strategy.